To be announced soon ...

 Energy Management, Policy and Economics: Clean energy, energy auditing, cross-border power trading, energy and environment security, energy sciences, intelligent energy systems, energy demand and use optimisation, energy and environment policies, carbon tax, sustainable energy awareness, international cooperation.

-In 2020, Prof Firoz Alam and Dr Harun Chowdhury co-founded the Australian Society of Energy & Power (ASEP), a not-for-profit organization in Australia.
-The society will assist the hosting university/organization in organising the conference series.
-Any university that is interested can host this conference by following the guidelines provided by the society.
-Any university willing to host the next conference initially needs to express its interest to society.
+Any university interested can host this conference by following the society's guidelines.
+Any university willing to host the next conference must initially express its interest to ASEP.
 The next hosting university is usually decided or declared during the last conference event by an opinion poll among the conference participants.